 "Top-down" success strategies may include reporting archival activity directly to an executive director/producer, attending board meetings, and forming a board committee, which help guarantee that your archival program remains in line with the company mission.
-It is also important to consider where the archives will appear in the annual operating budget (e.g., costs of a closet, room, or shelf for physical archives and a portion of someone's salary) as well as each production budget (e.g., archival folders and boxes for scripts, photos, and programs).
+It is also important to consider where the archives will appear in the annual operating budget (e.g., costs of a closet, room, or shelf for physical archives, cost of electronic storage for digital archives, and a portion of someone's salary) as well as each production budget (e.g., archival folders and boxes for scripts, photos, and programs, possible outsourcing for audiovisual and digital materials).
 No matter the scale of your archives, it is easier to attract outside funding and support when archives are incorporated into institutional planning.
 A tiny budget line item for a small, sustainable archives program is often a better measure of long-term viability than a fat capital project that loses momentum after its establishment.